Interviews

 • Leave an impression

-5. Have a Call to Action
+5. Have a call to action

-• I look forward to hearing from you
+• I look forward to hearing from you.

-• Any updates on the hiring process would be greatly appreciated
+• Any updates on the hiring process would be greatly appreciated.

-• Please let me know when you'd like to schedule a time to chat next
+• Please let me know when you'd like to schedule a time to chat next.

 • When are you available to discuss?

-6. Sign Off
+6. Sign off

-Lastly, finish your email with a professional sign-off followed by your name.
+Don’t fall at the last hurdle.
+Finish your email with a professional sign-off followed by your full name.
+Here are the best ways to end an email:

 • Sincerely